brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 // tfjs-node adds experimental support for native bindings of the
 // Tensorflow C library.
 Using tfjs-node gives us a significant performance
-// boost in relation to the default tfjs cpu and webgl backends. require('@tensorflow/tfjs-node')
+// boost in relation to the default tfjs cpu and webgl backends.
+// If you have an NVIDIA GPU with CUDA installed on your machine, you should
+// swap the below line with: require('@tensorflow/tfjs-node-gpu') require('@tensorflow/tfjs-node')

 // This is a JavaScript version of our utils.create_dictionary()